 Currently, I have a special place in my heart for nature motifs, historic sampler designs, and machine appliquéd quilts.
 When it comes to needlework, my personal fondness is to combine "over-one" stitching with "over-two" stitching, and needlework smalls/specialty items; however, you will find me working on a variety of projects.

 When creating my own designs, I try to compose charts and patterns that can be catered to the stitcher's needs.
 I want the needleworker to be able to select colors, fabrics, threads, and styles that suit their own taste and decor.
 I love to combine the ideas of historic samplers with the lifestyles and colors of today.

 Belinda Karls-Nace picked up a needle at the young age of six and never looked back.
 She has excelled in handwork for most of her life and has been a professional in the needlearts industry for over fifteen years.
 Belinda started Blue Ribbon Designs in early 2004, specializing in original counted thread cross stitch designs, quilting and sewing patterns, specialty hand finishing of needlework smalls, custom sewing/quilting, and teaching handwork techniques across the country.
 She regularly appears in a variety of publications and her charts and patterns can be found worldwide.

 Before starting her own design company, Belinda worked in the mortgage industry as an executive assistant.
-Currently, she resides in West Des Moines, Iowa with her husband and two canine companions.
+Currently, she resides in Spring Hill, KS with her husband and two canine companions.
 Belinda has a passion for anything created with a needle and many afternoons you can find her in her home-based studio, playing with fabrics and threads, sketching, stitching, sewing, quilting, and/or machine embroidering.